dbt-labs/docs.getdbt.com/website/docs/docs/develop/dbt-cloud-features.md

 - **Version control**
-    - [NOT BUILT YET] Git diff view: Ability to see what has been changed in a file before you make a pull request
+    - Git diff view: Ability to see what has been changed in a file before you make a pull request
-    - [NOT BUILT YET] Merge conflict: Improve ways to deal with merge conflict
+    - Merge conflict: Improve ways to deal with merge conflict
 - **IDE organization**
     - **File state indicators:** We have added file state indicators to make it clear when changes or actions have been made.
 The indicators **M, U, and •** appear to the right of your file or folder name and indicate the actions performed:
         - Unsaved **(•)** - The IDE detects unsaved changes to your file/folder